 Essentially, Viator is a reputable and well-established organizer but not a tour operator.
-It has access to over 200,000 bookable activities, which are more than enough options to choose from.
+It has access to over 200,000 bookable activities, which is more than enough options to choose from.

 How to Book Tours with Viator

 Since the company has a connection with TripAdvisor, the process of booking is similar.
-It’s also no difference with how to book a guide with GetYourGuide.
+It’s also no different with how to book a guide with GetYourGuide.

 First, visit the website, search for an operator, and book directly at a lower price.
 Note that the price difference is not essential for you at this point.